 Answer: Diana says “We actuallyExperiment1/indeedExperiment2 went to the park/museum everyday.”

-The authors were particularly interested in potential N400 following the (un)expected discourse continuation word [park or museum in (16)].
-They predicted that the different DM-predictability pairs would modulate the amplitude of the N400.
+The authors were particularly interested in potential N400s following the (un)expected discourse continuation word [park or museum in (16)].
+They predicted that the different DM-predictability pairs would modulate the amplitude of the N400 of the word downstream.
 For instance, the unexpected discourse continuation word should trigger a reduced N400 in eigenlijk (actually) sentences relative to inderdaad (indeed) trials given the unexpectedness information carried by actually.
 In Experiment 1 participants saw sentences containing the eigenlijk (actually) and in Experiment 2 they saw sentences with inderdaad (indeed).
 In both experiments the predictability of the target words (park/museum) was manipulated, thus forming the conditions predictable (museum) and unpredictable (park).
 Note that the predictability label was based off the context and not the DM so that in both experiments the same trials were deemed (un)predictable.
 The ERPs elicited in the target sentences were compared against control conditions in which a temporal adverb replaced the DM.
 Though the results did not clearly support the main hypothesis, the study revealed two interesting effects of the DM on sentence processing.
 First, they reported that target discourse continuation words elicited an overall stronger N400 in Experiment 1 (participants receiving the actually version of the test sentences) relative to Experiment 2 (the indeed version).
 Interestingly, this effect was observed across all observations including control items that did not include a DM.
-The authors interpreted this finding as indication that the use of expectation-managing DM had an impact on processing at a global scale.
+The authors interpreted this finding as an indication that the use of the expectation-managing DM had an impact on processing at a global scale.
 In this case it was at the experiment level but one could imagine that a similar effect happens in conversational contexts as well.

 Secondly, the memory task revealed that DM can have an impact on how well participants integrate the information contained in experimental trials.
-After having ted, participants were presented with a series of words and asked whether they had appeared in the experiment or not.
-In Experiment 2, the results revealed performance on words that had appeared in indeed-trials relative to words in the control DM-free trials.
+After having completed the experiment and carried out a numerical task as a distractor, participants were presented with a series of words and asked whether they had appeared in the experiment or not.
+In Experiment 2, the results revealed superior performance on words that had appeared in indeed-trials relative to words in the control, DM-free trials.
 However, no such performance difference was observed in Experiment 1 between controls and actually-trials.
 The authors speculated that indeed encouraged participants to integrate the new information to already existing discourse representation, which in turn had a positive effect on the memorisation of that information as it has been reported in the literature (Brewer & Treyens, 1981; van Kesteren et al., 2012).

-This section highlighted several key functions of DM on discourse processing.
-We saw how they can orient a hearer expectations regarding discourse continuation and help them revise already existing erroneous expectations (Köhne-Fuetterer et al., 2021; Xiang & Kuperberg, 2015).
-This effect is particularly well characterized when DM have the function of DC but Schwab & Liu (2020) reported similar effects with the DM zwar and true that act as a cue to anticipate a perspective shift.
+This section highlighted several key functions of DMs on discourse processing.
+We saw how they can orient a hearer’s expectations regarding discourse continuation and help them revise already existing erroneous expectations (Köhne-Fuetterer et al., 2021; Xiang & Kuperberg, 2015).
+This effect is particularly well characterized when DMs have the function of DCs but Schwab & Liu (2020) reported similar effects with the DM zwar and true that act as a cue to anticipate a perspective shift.
 Finally, Rasenberg et al. (2020) helped us understand how DM can also play a role in the offline processing of discourse by having global effects on the management of expectations and on the integration and memorization of information.